GRE Exam Ranking

 Ranking

 The GRE cut-off score varies significantly based on the programme and school you are applying to.
 While some institutions may have a specified minimum GRE score requirement others use a more holistic approach to evaluate applicants.
-The average score for all GRE test takers is 150 for Verbal and 152 for Math.
+The average GRE scores are approximately 151 for Verbal Reasoning, 158 for Quantitative Reasoning, and 3.5 for Analytical Writing.
 Although there are few exceptions, the majority of graduate programmes in the United States and many programmes in other countries require the GRE for admission.

 • Massachusetts Institute of Technology (MIT)